Table of Contents

 Reliable customer service advisor with 7+ years of experience working in a busy call centre.
 Notable accomplishments include increasing service delivery and 100% customer satisfaction.
 Skilled at increasing customer satisfaction and loyalty rates.
 Seeking a position with a new customer base at Grasslands Inc.

-2. Highlight your customer service advisor CV skills
+2. Highlight key customer service advisor skills

 Employers will look for hard and soft skills on your CV to see if you’d be a good match for their open customer service advisor job.
 Highlighting these skills in your personal statement and adding them to the designated skills section will show your employer that you have the skills they seek.